Kernel DMA Protection

 How can I check if a certain driver supports DMA-remapping?

 DMA-remapping is supported for specific device drivers, and is not universally supported by all devices and drivers on a platform.
-To check if a specific driver is opted into DMA-remapping, check the values corresponding to the following Property GUID (highlighted in red in the image below) in the Details tab of a device in Device Manager.
+To check if a specific driver is opted into DMA-remapping, check the values corresponding to the DMA Remapping Policy property in the Details tab of a device in Device Manager*.
 A value of 0 or 1 means that the device driver does not support DMA-remapping.
 A value of 2 means that the device driver supports DMA-remapping.
 If the property is not available, then the policy is not set by the device driver (i.e. the device driver does not support DMA-remapping).
 Please check the driver instance for the device you are testing.
 Some drivers may have varying values depending on the location of the device (internal vs. external).

 What should I do if the drivers for my Thunderbolt™ 3 peripherals do not support DMA-remapping?

 If the peripherals do have class drivers provided by Windows 10, please use these drivers on your systems.
 If there are no class drivers provided by Windows for your peripherals, please contact your peripheral vendor/driver vendor to update the driver to support this functionality.
-Details for driver compatibility requirements can be found here (add link to OEM documentation).
+Details for driver compatibility requirements can be found at the Microsoft Partner Center.

 Do Microsoft drivers support DMA-remapping?